Written By

 While the links between talc and ovarian cancer are a subject of intense debate, thousands of women with ovarian cancer have filed lawsuits against Johnson & Johnson and other companies.
 Some talcum powder lawsuits have resulted in record verdicts.

-Facing thousands of baby powder lawsuits and a drop in sales, Johnson & Johnson announced in August 2022 that it would discontinue its iconic talc-based baby powder globally in 2023.
-The company insists that the decision is purely financial and its talc-based baby powder doesn’t contain asbestos or cause cancer.
+Faced with thousands of baby powder lawsuits and a drop in sales, Johnson & Johnson announced in August 2022 that it would discontinue its iconic talc-based baby powder globally in 2023.
+The company insists that the decision is purely financial and that its talc-based baby powder doesn’t contain asbestos or cause cancer.

 three icons representing filing a lawsuit